 Optimal practice

-- Provides the expected results in terms of altering the state of consciousness.
+It produces the expected outcomes in terms of altering my state of consciousness.

-The method is “pure”, meaning there is a big gap of signal amplitudes between wanted and unwanted brainwave bands.
+The method is considered “pure”, indicating a significant difference in signal amplitudes between desired and undesired brainwave bands.

-The method leads to fairly good level of calmness, meaning all brainwave signals are below certain value when taking the absolute values;
+The method facilitates a reasonably high level of calmness, with all brainwave signals below a certain threshold when considering their absolute values.

-The method leads to deep meditation in the context of altered states of consciousness.
+The method facilitates deep meditation in the context of altered states of consciousness.

-The criteria is a result of my chosen direction of development, i.e. I want to deepen the level of calming the mind in order to explore techniques related to meditative absorption and I treat the level of “purity” of the practice as an indicator of my mind’s predisposition to use it.
+These criteria are the result of my chosen path of development, with a focus on deepening the level of calmness in order to explore techniques related to meditative absorption.
+I consider the “purity” of a practice as an indicator of my mind’s inclination to engage in it.

-Regarding delivery of the expected results by a method, the last calculation (entitled Waves Plebiscite) will be useful.
-Since certain frequency bands of brainwaves are associated with specific states of consciousness, it is sufficient to find out which practices have the potential to induce them.
-Let me add the secondary characteristic type of brainwaves occurring in a given method in order to enrich the list with some additional “flavors” of practices.
+In terms of achieving expected results, the Waves Plebiscite calculation will be valuable.
+Since specific frequency bands of brainwaves are associated with particular states of consciousness, it is sufficient to determine which practices have the potential to induce them.

 practice | bands | state of consciousness |